 Title IX of the Education Amendments of 1972 defines and ensures gender equity in education.
 The law prohibits all forms of sex or gender-based discrimination in any education program or activity that receives federal funding.
 Title IX applies to all Andrew College educational programs or activities, including sponsored off-campus programs.

 Title IX applies to all employees (administrators, faculty, staff), not just students, at the College.

-The Title IX coordinator, Whitney Mosley, coordinates the College's efforts to comply with and carry out its responsibilities under Title IX.
+The Title IX coordinator, Jennifer Mitchell, coordinates the College's efforts to comply with and carry out its responsibilities under Title IX.

 SEXUAL assault & Misconduct POLICY